knorm/knorm/README.md

   return transaction.execute();
 };
 ```

+## TODOs

+- [ ] build ES5 code and include in the package
+- [ ] documentation (in the meantime, the tests are a good source of
+documentation, check them out on [the travis builds](https://travis-ci.org/joelmukuthu/knorm))
+- [ ] run tests against other databases besides PostgreSQL
+- [ ] add support for databases that don't support RETURNING clauses

+> run `npm run todo` to see TODOs in the code

+PRs are very welcome!

+## Credits

-Knorm is inspired a bit by the [Mongoose](http://mongoosejs.com/) and
+Knorm is inspired in part by the [Mongoose](http://mongoosejs.com/) and
 [Bookshelf](http://bookshelfjs.org/) APIs.